UAFS-CS2033/patternMVCEx1/README.md

-# patternMVCEx1
+# patternMVCv1
-Conversion of the DAO Pattern Version Two Example to MVC
+The Conversion of the DAO Pattern Example Version Two to MVC